FariusGitHub/eks/README.md

 ![](/09-image17.png)

 # SUMMARY
 Horizontal Autoscaling could be done within Multipass environment but not for regular Autoscaling.
-Cloud resource such as EKS would be necessary.
+Cloud resource such as EKS would be necessary. <br>
+Herewith is a good [reference](https://www.youtube.com/watch?v=c-tsJrcB50I) for a simple HPA I tested on Docker-Desktop single node kubernetes cluster.

 For lightweight Kubernetes Cluster (K3s and Docker-Desktop single node K8S) they are commonly using HPA for load balancing. <br>